freeman507/phasmophobia_assistant/README.md

 https://phass.herokuapp.com/?fbclid=IwAR0UQqTGkymvrOddyOrENZIV3eXCXUwklL873V2SnPNjRdWS8a_XetZOZ3I

 To report a bug, new ideas, insight or comments send an e-mail to felipeszanella@gmail.com

+### Last update 13 dec 2020 20:00 (BRT)

+* Added new languages: Russian, French and Portuguese.

+* Added a timer for amateur and intermediate missions.

+* Added images for evidences and objectives.

+* Changed the About page to show name of tradutors and contact support.

 ### Last update 01 dec 2020 20:17 (BRT)